kdcgarber/TRS-IO-for-the-Model-1/README.md

 # TRS-IO model 1

+This repo is a snapshot of https://github.com/apuder/TRS-IO at f2acde6.<br>
+That project is an amazing piece of hardware that provide new feature to my retro TRS-80 model 1<br>
+This is just notes for my path to get the v1.4 hardware build configured with the backported TRS-IO++ software that is all found on there site.<br>
+These are my notes and my help someone (or may not).<br>

 ------  Notes  ------------

-For the ESP-WROOM-32 esp controller - https://www.amazon.com/dp/B0B764963C
+I used the ESP-WROOM-32 esp controller - https://www.amazon.com/dp/B0B764963C<br>
+And I used the Tang Nano 9K FPGA - https://www.aliexpress.us/item/3256804089255675.html<br>

+Prep:<br>
-As a non-root account
+As a non-root account<br>

 ##Prep - installing required components<br>
 sudo apt upgrade<br>